georgeanndata/georgeann-data-projects.github.io/_posts/2021-08-01-insurance_fraud_detection.md

 **Recall**

-A recall score is the converse of precision and if you add to the two together they equal (or should) 100%.
+A recall score is the converse of precision and if you add the two together they equal (or should) 100%.
 The recall score is how well the model did in labeling fraud claims as fraud.
 Again, using this project as an example, you would take the total number of times the model CORRECTLY predicted a fraud was a fraud (**True Positive** (TP))) and divide it by the total number of times the model CORRECTLY predicted a fraud was a fraud (**True Positive** (TP)) + the total number of time the model INCORRECTLY predicted it was a non-fraud when it was actually a fraud (**False Negative** (FN)).
 In other words, of all the claims the model were actually frauds (correctly predicted as frauds and incorrectly predicted as non-frauds when they were actually frauds), what is the percentage that were correctly predicted as fraud (true frauds).

 <p align="center">
   <img src="/img/posts/fraud_prod/ss/recall_calc.png"  />